The following concerns lithium batteries, which can be

 One interesting alternative I've seen on the Net is making a new bottom plate for the radio, with its edges bent upwards, so there's more room for C or D -size batteries in the battery compartment.
 Some manufacturers (for example Ansmann Max-E; but no Sanyo Eneloop, for some reason) make low-self-discharge NiMH batteries in C-format, which provides some serious capacity.
 If physical size is not a primary issue, one might even go D-format.
-Or I might forego the convenience of internal batteries, and build a large clump of external D-cells.
-I wonder if I could fit my LDG Z-100Plus Autotuner inside the empty battery compartment in some sensible way, that might be quite convenient also...
+But since I eventually decided to go for an external pack, I'm now wondering if I could fit my LDG Z-100Plus Autotuner inside the empty battery compartment in some sensible way—that might be quite convenient also...

-The batteries should not be dropped, banged, bent etc, they must never be charged to over 4.2 V/cell, nor should they ever be discharged below 2.5 V/cell, and their current ratings (which are different for charge and discharge) must be obeyed.
+The batteries should not be dropped, banged, bent etc., they must never be charged to over 4.2 V/cell, nor should they ever be discharged below 2.5 V/cell, and their current ratings (which are different for charge and discharge) must be obeyed.
 There are many reported cases of Li-ion or LiPo packs exploding.
+And when you notice them starting to puff up, like mine did, it's best to cease using them before something bad happens.